The Noel Edmonds Saturday Roadshow

+Format

 The premise for the new show was that unlike The Late, Late Breakfast Show, which had been broadcast from the BBC's studios each week, the Roadshow would come from a new, different and exotic location each week.
 These 'locations' were in fact elaborate studio sets dressed to resemble each week's location, such as the North Pole, a space station, Hollywood, or Niagara Falls.
 The ironically cheap production values of these sets were frequently made light of by Edmonds.